Gum Disease Risk Assessment Quiz

 Don't Become a Statistic

 Gum disease is the most significant dental disease affecting adults.
-According to recent findings from the Centers for Disease Control and Prevention (CDC), half of Americans aged 30 or older have periodontitis, the more advanced form of periodontal disease.
-This equals approximately 64.7 million Americans.1 The good news is that it's treatable, and like many other health conditions, the earlier you diagnose and treat, the better the outcome.
+According to recent findings from the Centers for Disease Control and Prevention (CDC), almost half of Americans aged 30 or older have periodontitis, the more advanced form of periodontal disease.1 The good news is that it's treatable, and like many other health conditions, the earlier you diagnose and treat, the better the outcome.

 Are You At Risk?

 This tool is designed to help you and your dentist identify factors that might increase your risk for gum disease.

 Please note that this tool serves to provide a guideline as to your risk for gum disease.
 It is possible to have this disease without obvious warning signs, which is why regular dental checkups are so important.

 We were unable to load Oral health quiz info, please try again later.